thinkgaming/revenue-engine/README.md

 // COMPILATION INSTRUCTIONS
-To create the libraries, choose either the libThinkGamingCombined or libThinkGamingCombinedAF schemes.
+To create the libraries, choose the libThinkGamingCombined.
 This will clean and build the appropriate static libraries in both simulator and device targets, and combine them into a single static library, as well as move the resulting .a and .h files into the libs directory via a post-build script.